hbctraining/Training-modules/Accelerate_with_automation/lessons/positional_params.md

 done
 ```

-`$1`, which we have been using is actually a short form of `${1}`

-We can only use `$1` when it is **not** followed by a letter, digit or an underscore but we can always use `${1}`.
-This rule doesn't just apply to positional parameters, but to all variables, which is why we've also added curly brackets to '$base' when there are adjacent strings.

-If we wrote a script that said `echo $1_is_awesome` we wouldn't actually get any output when we ran this with a positional parameter, even our beloved [Olivia Coleman](https://en.wikipedia.org/wiki/Olivia_Colman)!
-Instead this script would need to be written as `echo ${1}_is_awesome`

-As you write your own code it is good to remember that it is always safe to use `${VAR}` and that errors may result from using `$VAR` instead, even if it is convienent.
-As you navigate scripts written by other people you will see both forms.

 After you have made the edits to your script, save it as a new script called `generate_sequence_summary.sh`.
 If you have been editing the script for the previous lesson, you can do this by typing `Ctrl+O` and then providing the new file name.
 Alternatively, you can open a new nano session and copy and paste the code from above.